apoluekt/OpenRPNCalc/Doc/pcb_design.md

 <img src="images/keyboard_pcb.png" width="300px"> <img src="images/keyboard_3d.png" width="300px">

+I found that soldering the Alu PCB is really hard due to the high thermoconductivity of aluminium.
+I could only manage it with the low-temperature solder paste (Sn42Bi58 with a melting point of 138C).

 ## Spacer 1

 A 1.6mm-thick FR4 PCB that acts as a structural frame for the enclosure and includes panelised keycaps, which are separated during assembly.
 The reverse side of the keycap top has a copper pad to solder the bottom part.